Special Circumstances Appeal (changes in income or costs)

-- Simply write a detailed letter and attach documentation to confirm your additional educational costs.
-See examples below.
+Write a detailed letter and attach documentation to confirm your additional educational costs.

 - Additional required fees and/or educational expenses during the period of enrollment (typically August-May).

 - Additional transportation expenses for students residing outside states other than New York, New Jersey or Pennsylvania.

 - Additional educationally-related expenses due to a disability or unexpected medical cost.

-- Other reasonable, educationally-related expenses reviewed and approved by the Financial Aid Associate Director or Director at Binghamton University.
+- Other reasonable, education-related expenses reviewed and approved by the Financial Aid Associate Director or Director at Binghamton University.